-There are few financial matters more mysterious than the details in a person's credit report.
-Even those who are financially astute and credit savvy can have difficulty sorting through the various information it contains.
+There are few financial matters more vexing than your credit report.
+Even those who are financially astute and credit savvy can have difficulty sorting through reports and scores.
 Unfortunately, the stakes can be high for those who don't take the time to understand the contents of their report or why they're so important.
 So, what is really in a person's credit report?
 And, why should anyone care what is in it?

 What is a credit report?